 Spider mites on the prowl will make a meal of your chenille plant in July and August if conditions are dry or dusty.
 Mist the plant daily to create an inhospitable environment for these sucking pests.
 If whiteflies scatter during these misting sessions, use a hand vacuum to reduce the population of these disease-carrying insects.

 A healthy chenille plant will be the star of your sunny window box or hanging basket.
 If you desire an upright specimen, you can train the chenille plant as a standard.
-Who wouldn’t marvel at the identification of a small tree bearing dozens of red woolly flowers?
+Who wouldn’t marvel at the sight of a small tree bearing dozens of red woolly flowers?

 - Alba: The seldom seen white variety of chenille plant